Recipes

-For this year’s Seder, serve these sweet-tart fritters with a side of eingemachts.
+For this year’s Passover Seder, serve these sweet-tart matzo fritters with a side of eingemacht.

-Eingemachtes can refer to a variety of jams and confections.
+A Yiddish word for preserves, eingemacht can refer to a variety of jams made with fruits or root vegetables.
 This beet version comes from baker Ellen Gray’s grandmother, Dorothy, who served the treat as a part of her Passover Seder.
-Chremsel (sweet matzo fritters) were a fixture on Gray’s other grandmother, Minnie’s table.
-Here, she swaps out the traditional dried fruit filling for a seasonal rhubarb.
-Paired together, the two dishes make for a fresh and modern take on old-school Ashkenazic Passover dessert.
+Chremslach (sweet matzo fritters) were a fixture on Gray’s other grandmother Minnie’s table.
+Here, Gray swaps out the traditional dried fruit filling for seasonal rhubarb.
+Paired together, the two dishes make for a fresh take on an old-school Ashkenazic Passover dessert.

 Ingredients